JamesTsay-12/blog-site/_posts/2026-05-20-How-do-I-park-my-cash.md

 | [VTEC](https://investor.vanguard.com/investment-products/etfs/profile/vtec) | Moderate | Intraday | Federal and CA state tax exemptions | Bond allocation |
 | [Treasury Bills](https://www.treasurydirect.gov/marketable-securities/treasury-bills/) | Moderate to High | Maturity dependent | State tax exempt | Cash ladder |

+The yield potentials are pretty small and reflect only recent conditions (subject to change)

 [^2]: T+1 means "trade date plus one business day."
 If you sell SGOV today, the cash officially settles and becomes fully available on the following business day.
 Money market funds like FDLXX may feel more liquid because brokerages can often automatically liquidate them to cover purchases or payments before settlement becomes noticeable.

 [^3]: California generally requires a fund to hold at least 50% U.S. government obligations for any Treasury income to qualify for state tax exemption.
 SPAXX currently falls below this threshold, resulting in no CA state tax benefit.
 SGOV, FDLXX, and VUSXX are safer options.